 - a.
-Iron Ore pellets has an average density of 2.162 MT / M3 and an average stowage factor of 0.463 M3 / MT. - Before acceptation of a ship for loading, all cargo holds should be swept cleaned and no residue left inside.
-Ships which had alumina, bauxite, salt, calcium or urea, MUST be wash cleaned in order to be considered acceptable for loading. - c.
-IOC reserves the right to require to have Holds wash cleaned prior berthing in order to avoid possible contamination (Whatever cargo holds may have previously contained). - d.
-Holds cleanliness inspection will be done by an independent surveyor. - e.
-Please note that if Surveyor finds Cargo Holds not acceptable due to possibility of contamination, then time loss will be for Vessel's account
+Iron Ore pellets have an average density of 2.162 MT / M3 and an average stowage factor of 0.463 M3 / MT. - Before acceptation of a Vessel for loading, all cargo holds should be swept cleaned and no residues left inside.
+Vessels which had alumina, bauxite, salt, calcium or urea, MUST be wash cleaned in order to be considered acceptable for loading. - c.
+IOC reserves the right to require to have Holds wash cleaned prior berthing in order to avoid possible contamination (Whatever materials cargo holds may have had prior). - d.
+Holds cleanliness inspection will be done by an independent Surveyor. - e.
+Please note that if Surveyor finds Cargo Holds not acceptable due to possibility of contamination, then time loss will be for Vessel's account.